GhostScript RCE Bypass in ImageMagick: Exploiting Insecure Defaults via PostScript Upload

 {"errors":{"image":"Image is not valid"}}

-On our server we watched the logs for the curl command coming from the clients web server, waiting to see if the user’s ID was included in the URL or not and if we even receive any call at all.
+On our server, we watched the logs for the curl command coming from the client's web server, waiting to see whether the user’s ID was included in the URL and whether we received any calls at all.
 After trying many different upload functions, here is the response we received:

 GET /www-data HTTP/1.1